Why instruct an advocate?

 Advocates are also experts in the careful analysis of a client’s problems and in providing thoroughly researched legal advice.
 Seeking objective and independent advice at an early stage can have a decisive effect on the effective resolution of a dispute.
 Many Advocates have specialist expertise in particular areas of law.

-Advocates who have achieved distinction in Advocacy before the Supreme Courts of Scotland may be appointed Queens Counsel or "QC".
+Advocates who have achieved distinction in Advocacy before the Supreme Courts of Scotland may be appointed Kings Counsel or "KC".

 Whenever you have a legal problem or dispute you should consider instructing an Advocate.